mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 This wrote repetition is practice without intelligence.
 P19

-Repeating phrases of the sutra can be helpful but only so far, and it may – it will likely – **not lead** to resolving the conflict and suffering inside of you.
+Repeating phrases from the sutras can be helpful but only so far, and it may – it will likely – **not lead** to resolving the conflict and suffering inside of you.
 P19

 Suffering has been in the past treated as a lesson in of itself by some Buddhist practitioners.